alexandertrefz/essence/packages/website/diagnostics.md

 Only the bare, String-answering call is redundant.
 A `toString` given an Argument picks a form the hole would not — `"{ ratio::toString(formatAs
-#Decimal) }"` — and a receiver that is not Printable on its own, an `Optional`
+#Decimal) }"` — and a receiver that is not Printable on its own, a bare
-or a bare structural Union, has no conformance for the hole to reach at all.
+structural Union or an `Optional` whose payload is not Printable, has no conformance for the hole to reach at all.

 **Quick Fix — "Remove the redundant 'toString' call":** deletes the `::toString()` and leaves the receiver.